timthelion/qubes-tools-debian/README.md

 1. Build these tools in an AppVM.

 2. Install debian into an HVM, setting the default user to be named user.
+Be careful to make sure that it is the 64bit installation!

 3. Start the debian hvm with the following command in dom0: